 Medical Gas Requirements

+NFPA 99 provides criteria that follow a risk-based approach, where it is the risk posed to patients and staff, not the type of building, that defines safety guidelines.
 When having gas installed for use at medical facilities, a risk assessment should always be performed.
-When risk assessment is done you should look for any potential risk of injury, death, or fatality that may occur if there is a system failure or malfunction.
+When a risk assessment is done you should look for any potential risk of injury, death, or fatality that may occur if there is a system failure or malfunction.

 The four risk categories are:

 - Category 1 - Failure of the system or equipment is likely to cause major injury or death to patients or caregivers

 - Category 2 - Failure of the system or equipment is likely to cause minor injury to patients or caregivers

 - Category 3 - Failure of the system or equipment is not likely to cause injury, but rather patient discomfort

 - Category 4 - Failure of the system or equipment would have no impact on patient care

 With the exception of medical air compressors, no motor-driven equipment is allowed in the same space used for medical gas storage.
 In existing facilities it is common to see motor-driven equipment in the same room as medical gas storage.
 However, this requirement does not apply to existing facilities, it is only for new facilities.

 Another requirement to keep in mind is that for bulk outdoor storage you need to have a minimum of two exit routes.